ingresso-group/slate/source/includes/_purchase.md

 --------- | -----------
 `remote_ip` | The end customer's IP address.
 `remote_site` | The website the end customer is purchasing from, not including `https://` or `http://`.
-`X_callback/cider_token` | The single-use token retrieved from Cider after saving the stripe token or payment source being used.
+`X_callback/cider_token` | The single-use token retrieved from Cider after saving the stripe payment intent being used.
 You should replace `X` with the `source_code` returned by `reserve`.
 So for `source_code=ext_test0` the parameter name used is `ext_test0_callback/cider_token`.
 If you support basketing and your customer is attempting to purchase items across multiple bundles, you should provide the same Cider token for each bundle (each bundle has a unique `source_code`).

 ### Purchase response